hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 ---
-title: The character DEL (0x7F) and its Legacy in Amiga ASCII art
+title: The origins of DEL (0x7F) and its Legacy in Amiga ASCII art
 date: 2025-01-06
-description: "An exploration of the origins of the DEL character and its legacy in ASCII art"
+description: "A micro-history of the character DEL (0x7F) as it appears in Amiga's Topaz font, and explorations on its use in Amiga ASCII art."
 eleventyExcludeFromCollections: true
 cover: './src/assets/images/cover-syntax-highlighter.png'
 permalink: '/{{ title | slugify }}/'